Chizz98/LettuceSee/README.md

 A package with high level functions for analyzing images of plants.

 ## Example case
+The following example showcases a miniature pipeline using lettuceSee and scikit-image functions.

 ![Alt text](/readme_images/original_image.png "Input image")

 An image of lettuce affected with necrosis is loaded in as a numpy array.